jakeqaverch/Engagement-Survey/README.md

 | 4      | 555   | 0.555      |
 | 5      | 43    | 0.043      |
 | % Positive || 59.8           |

+- The sentiment on this question is relatively mixed with 59.8% of respondents answering positively.
+- The 13% who answered with a 2 warrent further investigation.

 ## I can see that senior leaders (Directors+) in my org value people’s differences.